-The city treasurer is an elective position that has a term of four years.
-The city treasurer provides a direct voice of the people regarding the management of all cash and all invested public funds.
-In general, the treasurer's office provides banking and investment services with minimum service cost and maximum yield on investments.
+The City Treasurer is an elected position that has a term of four years.
+The City Treasurer provides a direct voice of the people regarding the management of all cash and all invested public funds.
+In general, the Treasurer's office provides banking and investment services with minimum service cost and maximum yield on investments.

 The office of the Treasurer is responsible for receipt, accurate accounting, disbursement of all funds both public and trust accounts, and prudent investment of all City funds in order to maximize yields while maintaining adequate liquidity.
 The Treasurer’s office receives all monies which come into the city, pays all bills, including payroll; is responsible for the administration of employee health and life insurance programs; works with the Assessor's, Tax Collector, and City Auditor’s departments to ensure the smooth and efficient operation of the City’s finances.